-The title ‘Five Million Incidents’ evokes an impossibility in its rejection of conceivable time and quantity.
+The title ‘Five Million Incidents’ evokes a numerical anxiety, and an impossibility in its rejection of conceivable time and quantity.
 At the same time, it points to the very real possibility of horizontal simultaneity where incidents overlap and even cause each other’s happening.
 This osmosis of space and time becomes a neural network of sorts, where each being feeds off and sustains another.

 Dhara Mehrotra’s project, Gossamer, intends to simulate through tangible media the delicate workings of fungal networks called ‘mycelia’ that spread across the roots of trees below the ground and provide them with water and nutrients.
 In return, the plants sustain the mycelium networks, which expand their base through organic routes.
 The mycelium thus establishes a symbiotic relationship with plants that benefits the entire ecosystem.
 Dhara has reproduced the fungal networks in coir mesh that, in cumulative effect, has taken over the site of the Goethe-Institut / Max Mueller Bhavan office buildings.
 Dhara worked on simulating this network meticulously over days as each layer of the mesh needed to be dipped in an adhesive mixture and dried overnight on the wall before the next layer could be placed over it.
 Accumulative in nature, the patches and networks of coir imply a spreading parasite, as the networks travel across the length of a wall in Siddhartha Hall and the expanse of the corridor onto the façade outside; their placement in the architectural site evokes both decay and regeneration.